Go Home Lake: Geography

+Infrastructure

 There are approximately 430 cottages on Go Home Lake, the vast majority of which are water-access, as well as two marinas.
 The closest marina to the Hwy.
 400 exit is Minor's Bay marina, which is built upon the location originally called 'Potter's Landing' in the 1950s.
 The further marina from the Hwy.
 400 exit is Go Home Lake Marina.
 While both marinas offer dockage, parking, boat launching, only Go Home Lake Marina has a general store with refueling facilities to cottagers.
 Minor's Bay marina also has a public telephone, as well as marine mechanical services.

 The Go Home fire tower once stood on the NW side of the lake overlooking Go Home Bay.
 It was one of the last staffed towers used in Southern Ontario and came under the jurisdiction of the Parry Sound Fire District in the early 1970s when the Ministry of Natural Resources was once called the Dept. of Lands and Forests.

 Recreational activities are popular on this lake, including: fishing, canoeing, cliff-diving, water-skiing, wakeboarding, tubing as well as the annual regatta.